 Messy Blog Design

 When you land on someone’s blog, you’re there because you’re interested in reading the content.
 But, if the background is busy, the side bar is full of ads, the text is hard to read, and there’s too many fonts being used…the odds are, you’re not going to stick around, right?
+The way that your blog is designed is absolutely crucial to the extent of which people are going to want to read your blog, which is why you should put maximum effort into the setup of your blog.
+This starts with your website hosting provider, because if you want to have a successful blog, all of the necessary parts need to be put in place well before you write your first post.

 When you look at some of the “big” blogs, like Song of Style, M loves M and Suburban Faux Pas, you’ll notice they all have a clean, sleek design.
 This isn’t a coincidence.
 The white backgrounds, contrasting text and large images ensures that the focus is their content.